EI-CoreBioinformatics/reat/Readme.md

 ### Prerequisites

 For ease of development, Singularity is recommended.
-In case this is not available (you are working on MacOS **[note: I forgot the name of the company, but it should be available for MacOS]**), please follow the instructions in the REAT-Singularity.def for building and installing the binary dependencies.
+In case this is not available (you are working on MacOS and haven't got https://sylabs.io/guides/3.5/admin-guide/installation.html#mac available), please follow the instructions in the `REAT-REAT-Singularity.def` for building and installing the binary dependencies.

 #### Java 8
 #### Singularity (optional)